theoephraim/grunt-i18n-gspreadsheet/README.md

 A string value to signify which locale is the default - useful in conjunction with the `write_default_translations` option (below).

 #### options.write_default_translations
-Type: `Boolean` -- Default: `true`
+Type: `Boolean` -- Default: `false`

-Whether to write default translations or not.
-This is useful because most of the time, the default language translation is used as the translation key.
-But occasionally for some longer text items, you may wish to keep the key as key instead of text.
-This option lets you leave the default locale column (`en` by default) blank, but the translations will still end up in your `en.js` translation file.
-Most i18n plugins will default to use the translation key if no translation is found, but this may be useful in some cases.
+Whether to include default translations or not.
+Normally the default language translations are used as the translation keys, and most i18n plugins will display this translation key if no translation is found - making it unnecessary to have a file full of redundant pairs like `"About us": "About us"`.
+This option tells the plugin to write these redundant pairs to the default language file anyway.
+Might be useful for someone.

 #### options.sort_keys
 Type: `Boolean` -- Default: `true`